8 ways to sleep on the Great Barrier Reef

 Introducing Pumpkin Island, in the Southern Great Barrier Reef, where you can sleep up to 34 people for less than $3000.

-Whether you want a quiet sleep-out as a couple, a family getaway, or the perfect setting for a wedding, then sign the cheque for $2730 per night and get yourself to this destination just 14kms from Yeppoon.
+Whether you want a quiet sleep-out as a couple, then sign the cheque for $2730 per night and get yourself to this destination just 14kms from Yeppoon.

 With seven self-catering eco-friendly units, which are powered by wind and solar panels, Pumpkin Island offers plenty of accommodation options, while hammocks, swinging chairs and lounges scatted over the island fill in the gaps between bed and nap times.